mindset-dojo/mindset-dojo.github.io/_forms/four-energy-lab.md

 - A more coherent, flexible network
 - A foundation for collective action or deeper practice

-Four Energy Networking strengthens the field by helping us sense our worlds — and each other — more clearly.
+The Four Energy Lab strengthens the field by helping us sense our worlds — and each other — more clearly.

 ## Inspiration